EJWN/Gaia/README.md

 # Gaia
-This repo is designated for application code
+This repo is designated for the application backend and the associated GitHub Actions